 “I thought the elevators don’t work,” guests say to the employees of the hotel.
 Their tone of voice isn’t always accusing, according to Head Concierge Jake, but they are always suspicious, as though the hotel is purposely withholding information.

-The only “information” that the Hotel Indigo is possibly withholding, is the fact that the hotel has more than a few spectral residents hanging around.
+The only “information” that the Hotel Gibbs is possibly withholding, is the fact that the hotel has more than a few spectral residents hanging around.

 Guests have watched in curiosity (or uneasiness) as people dressed from another time period stroll down the hallways, floating through the walls or disappearing through the guest room doors.
 On several different occasions, guests of the hotel have actually entered their room to find that somebody is already there.